-Finally, a friend once told me that when he went to a famous shrine in Medjugorje, Croatia, he participated in a Mass where, for the first time in his life, everyone was praying!
+Finally, a friend once told me that when he went to a famous shrine in Medjugorje, Bosnia and Herzegovina, he participated in a Mass where, for the first time in his life, everyone was praying!
 He said it was so inspiring to be with other people who were praying that he started to pray!
 They were clearly encountering God the Father, and were in a conversation with Him.

 Let’s all do what they did: Pray like Jesus.